DanWahlin/AspNetCorePostgreSQLDockerApp/README.md

+## ASP.NET Core PostgreSQL Docker App Demo

+You'll have to change the connection string in appsettings.json as appropriate for your PostgreSQL setup.

-Run the following:
+To run the app do the following:

-dnu restore
+1. dnu restore

-dnx web
+1. dnx web

+1. Visit http://localhost:5000 in the browser